Home » Transition » United Services Military Apprenticeship Program

 Review Available Trades

-The USMAP has a “Find a Trade” tool, where participants search for trades available to them based on their MOS or Rating.
+The USMAP has a “Find a Trade” tool, where participants search for trades available to them based on their MOS or military career field.

 First, head to the Find a Trade tool, then select your service branch.